Create and manage sales credit notes

 - 8. If required, enter any notes and terms and conditions.

-- 9. To credit any postage charges > Carriage > enter the net amount > choose the relevant VAT rate.
+- 9. To credit any postage charges, under Carriage, choose the relevant VAT rate and enter the net amount.

 The overall net amount of the credit note and VAT total appear at the bottom of the credit note.
 To view a breakdown of the VAT calculated, click Total VAT, then to return to the credit note, close the VAT Analysis window.